justinalequin/git-practice/README.md

 i# Git practice

-> In this assignment, we'll practice using git from the command line.
+> In this assignment, we'll practice using git from the command line. *** I am also going to add random text in nano throught this .md.
+I wish I knew how to add pictures***

 ## Step 1: Setting up an SSH key